A riddle wrapped in irony

 Education Rankings by Country 2024: United States #1, United Kingdom #2, Germany #3, Canada #4, France #5, Switzerland #6, Japan #7, Australia #8, Sweden #9, Netherlands #10.

-NAEP results in the U.S. are dismal, and international tests such as PISA and TIMSS rank the U.S. embarrassing low among the industrialized nations.
+Not only are U.S. NAEP results dismal, but international tests such as PISA and TIMSS also rank the United States embarrassingly low among industrialized nations.

-So, with this NAEP, PISA, and TIMSS contradiction in mind, why do the other industrialized nations rank U.S. education as the best?
-Why do families around the world sacrifice to come to the U.S. for K-12 public and higher education?
+So, why do other industrialized nations regard U.S. education as the best?
+And why do families around the world make significant sacrifices to send their children to the U.S. for both public K–12 and higher education?

 The world's answer to the U.S. K-12 riddle